 Once I learned how to work with dough, I figured I’d try my hand at homemade pizza again.
 My desire to make pizza myself is mostly due to the fact that there’s no great pizza in the city where I live.
 When people around here rave about pizza, they’re comparing it to the $5 Hot-N-Ready pies from Little Caesar’s.
 I wanted to aim a little higher.

 My favorite types of pizza are wet Neapolitan-style and thin NY-style.
 I knew that I wanted to make a hybrid of both of these styles, so that meant that I needed temperatures higher than a standard oven can produce.
-I also have a soft spot for thin, sliced provolone pizzas like they make at Davenport’s Pizza Palace in Birmingham, Alabama.
+I also have a soft spot for thin, sliced provolone pizzas like they make at Davenport’s Pizza Palace in Birmingham, Alabama (it’s take on Chicago’s tavern-style thin crust pizza, including the square-cut slices).
 It’s one of the restaurants I always try to visit when I’m in town visiting family.
 That pizza doesn’t require very high temperatures, but it does require steady ones.
-So after a lot of consideration (and consternation), I built a hybrid wood/coal-fired pizza oven that sits on top of my Weber kettle grill.
+So after a lot of consideration and consternation, I built a hybrid wood/coal-fired pizza oven that sits on top of my Weber kettle grill.
 It reaches very hot temps but can also be backed down to hold a steady fire.
 It’s the best of both worlds.

 Since I’ve blogged the results of my homemade pizza oven, I’ve had several people comment and/or email me asking for more details.
 I’m pleased that many have experienced the same success that I did.
 I use this blog primarily as a web-based scrap book and recipe tin of sorts, so it’s always interesting to me when other people stumble upon my creations and get some satisfaction from them.